We Have Rapid COVID, Influenza A+B, RSV, and Strep Tests! Call Today For More Information!

 Description

-EtG / EtS Urine Alcohol Testing Laboratory Service
+ETG Urine Alcohol Testing Laboratory Service Screening & Confirmation

 Detects alcohol intake up to 80 hours after consumption